More than 60 containers fall off ship in Long Beach port

 About 67 containers were in the water, the U.S. Coast Guard said on the social platform X.

 Some of the containers appeared to have fallen on the STAX 2, an anti-pollution vessel attached to the side of the Mississippi that captures emissions.
-When empty, a container can weigh between two to four metric tons depending on the size.
+When empty, a container can weigh between two to four metric tons (2.2 to 4.4 tons) depending on the size.

 The Pier G container terminal, one of six at the port, temporarily stopped unloading and loading ships as authorities worked to secure the containers.